 414, 415 Business Law (3, 3).
+Prereq: Junior level standing

 A study of the basic principles of law that apply to business transactions, thereby providing a basis for confidence in reaching decisions within the framework of rules of law.
 Primary emphasis is on contracts, agency, and the legal environment of business.
 (414, fall and spring; 415, spring only)